db0/Doomtown-for-OCTGN/README.markdown

 Changelog
 ---------

+### 3.0.1

+* If you bring a card in that you cannot pay for, your Ghost Rock counter will go to the negative.

 ### 3.0.0

 Jumping Cheezus!
 A version that does not start with 0!
 What is the world coming to?